 In Budo the three essentials are... technique (wasa), energy activity (ki), and mind/spirit (shin).
 Using the art of Zazen, through your posture, you can bring your mind and breathing together in balance and harmony.

 In Zazen, as in Budo and the Martial Arts, many difficulties arise at the beginning of training.
 But later the correct posture, attitude of mind, and breathing fall into balance easily.
 At first you must consciously work at it, but after a few years you can concentrate unconsciously.

 Using Zazen, Concentration on the act of breathing out creates a balance between consciousness and posture.
 It causes a balancing of the energy of muscles, nerves, and the hypothalamus and thalamus glands.

-If you practise regularly, you can know the secrets of budo unconsciously, naturally and automatically.
+If you practice regularly, you can know the secrets of budo unconsciously, naturally, and automatically.